arhant/Tweet_Trend/ReadME.md

 # **Tweet Trend**

+The System used Front-End hosted on AWS S3, API Gateway to trigger AWS Lambda functions, which used Tweepy to extract tweets and MonkeyLearn for sentimental analysis.
+SNS and SQS were used for communication, and tweets were plotted on Google Maps with sentiments using Elasticsearch.

+*System is not running at this point.

 There are 3 python files and 1 Html file

 -lambda3 (sqs): Extract data such as tweets and co-ordinates using tweepy.